 Plant privacy trees

 Privacy is a big concern for every homeowner, but this is especially true if your home is positioned in a way that allows folks outside to easily see straight into your home.
 Aside from heavy window treatments, the best thing you can do in that case is to plant privacy trees to block unwanted viewing of the inside of your home, and also makes your property greener — literally.
+To keep your trees healthy and safe, B&T’s Tree Service is happy to provide you with a wide range of tree services.
+Visit their website to see the services they offer.
 The Tree Center has many carefully chosen Privacy Trees just for this purpose.

 Improvisation leads to fun ideas.
 If the typical blackout curtains aren’t your cup of tea, make your own from organic cotton fabric and use blackout liners instead.
 Drill some holes into a metal coffee cans to make outdoor lamps you can use to light your garden path.